 \begin{prob} Let $X$ be a separated scheme of finite type over $k$.
 We may construct a functor $D^{\mr{b}}(\mr{Con}(X/L))\rightarrow D^{\mr{b}}_{\mr{hol}}(X/L)$ as in \cite{Bei}.
 We ask if this is an equivalence of categories. \end{prob}

-\begin{rem*} (i) If we have a positive answer for this problem, we can define the six functor formalism exactly as in \cite{OL}, or more precisely, we may define the push-forward to be the derived functor of $\cH^0f_+$.
-If the proof of the question is ``motivic'', then suitable six functor formalism can be extended to that for algebraic stacks automatically.
+\begin{rem*} (i) If we have a positive answer to this problem, we can define the six functor formalism exactly as in \cite{OL}, or more precisely, we may define the push-forward to be the derived functor of $\cH^0f_+$.
+If the proof of the question is ``motivic'', then suitable six functor formalisms for schemes can be extended to that for algebraic stacks automatically.

 (ii) The problem is solved by Nori \cite{No} when $k=\mb{C}$ and $\mr{Hol}(X/L)$ is replaced by the category of perverse sheaves. \end{rem*}